 Business rate deferral scheme

-The government has decided to put in place a business rates deferral scheme which will give you the option of spreading the retail price index increase in your 2012 to 2013 bill over three years, to help businesses manage their cash flow during the downturn.
+The government put in place a business rates deferral scheme which gave you the option of spreading the retail price index increase in your 2012 to 2013 bill over three years.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.